Sanctuary Music Arena: Wider popularity

-The venue became pivotal in the development of numerous underground electronic dance music genres, sub-genres and styles.

-Owned by Tony Rosenberg, The Sanctuary played host to the UK's biggest dance music promoters of the time, including Dreamscape, Helter Skelter, Slammin Vinyl, Gatecrasher, Hardcore Heaven, Cream, Slinky, Uproar, Sidewinder, and Godskitchen.
+With the success of Dreamscape, the venue became pivotal in the development of numerous underground electronic dance music genres and scenes, and played host to the UK's biggest promoters of the time such as Helter Skelter, Slammin Vinyl, Garage Nation, Sidewinder, Gatecrasher, Cream, and Godskitchen.
 The venue attracted a national audience to its 12-hour all night events.

 As well as rave events, several high-profile live music acts appeared at The Sanctuary, including The Cult, The Prodigy, Brand New Heavies, Gary Numan, and Paul Weller.

-Starting with ESP's New Year's Eve 1994 Dreamscape event, promoters would occasionally use the adjacent "Rollers UK" roller skating rink as an extra dance arena in conjunction with The Sanctuary.
+Starting with the Dreamscape New Year's Eve 1994 event, promoters would occasionally use the adjacent "Rollers UK" roller skating rink as an extra dance arena in conjunction with The Sanctuary.
 Later still (early 2000s), event promoters Slammin' Vinyl also made use of the "Fastrack" go-karting arena (the third and final unit on the site), creating a 9,000 capacity multi-arena dance venue, one of the largest of its kind in the country.

 Regulation

-The close association of rave with drug culture resulted in the public entertainment licence of The Sanctuary being challenged several times.
-Generally the local council were supportive as were Thames Valley Police, with the owner working alongside the authorities introducing harm minimisation for "ravers" (including drinking water fountains and on-site paramedic teams with private ambulances) but with parallel strong policing trying to prevent the sale of illegal substances within the venue.
+The close association of rave with drug culture resulted in the public entertainment licence of The Sanctuary being challenged several times and some local opposition.
+Generally the local council were supportive as were Thames Valley Police, with Rosenberg introducing harm minimisation and health and safety precautions alongside policing of the sale of illegal substances within the venue.

 In 1997, through a police challenge to The Sanctuary licence, the owner sought the assistance of the then MP for Milton Keynes South Dr. Phyllis Starkey, bringing to the attention of the MP the issues of licensing and in particular, the need for regulated door and event security ("bouncers").
 This subsequently led to Dr. Starkey's Private Members Bill to Parliament in 1998 which although unsuccessful, eventually persuaded the Government to introduce the Private Security Industry Act 2001, leading to the formation of the Security Industry Authority in 2003.

-Closure
+Closure and legacy

 Due to plans to redevelop the area, the Sanctuary finally closed its doors on 10 July 2004 with rave promoter Slammin Vinyl hosting the final event.
 The Sanctuary (and surrounding buildings) were subsequently demolished to make way for a new IKEA store.

 In September 2008, a flashmob event was organised on social networking resulting in a five-minute "rave" within the store.

-Legacy

 The Sanctuary was the subject of a January 2022 exhibition at the MK Gallery, celebrating 30 years of the venue.